stef/opaque-store/man/opaquestore.md

 retrieve the information.
 As the name implies it uses the OPAQUE protocol to do so.
-OPAQUE-Store uses the `export_key` feature of OPAQUE to encrypt the data that is stored on the OPAQUE-Storage server.
+OPAQUE-Store uses the `export_key` feature of OPAQUE to encrypt the data that is stored on the OPAQUE-Storage server, it then stores the encrypted data on the OPAQUE-Store server.

 You might want to read this blog-post on this topic and on more info:
 `https://www.ctrlc.hu/~stef/blog/posts/How_to_recover_static_secrets_using_OPAQUE.html`

-OPAQUE-Store goes beyond the original OPAQUE protocol as specified by the IRTF/CFRG and also supports a threshold variant of OPAQUE.
+OPAQUE-Store goes beyond the original OPAQUE protocol as specified by the IRTF/CFRG (todo insert link to RFC when finally published) and also supports a more secure and robust threshold variant of OPAQUE.
 In a threshold setup you have a number N of servers that all hold a share of your secret and at least a threshold number T of these need to cooperate to recover the secret.
-This provides extra robustness and dillution of responsibility (losing a server is not the end of the world!) while at the same time increases security, as an attacker now has to compromise at least T servers to get access to some information.
+This provides extra robustness and dillution of responsibility (losing a server or two is not the end of the world!) while at the same time increases security, as an attacker now has to compromise at least T servers to get access to some information.

+## Configuration

+For information on configuring `opaquestore`, see the man-page `opaque-store.cfg(5)`.

 ## Command-line usage and examples